To live the life you want and deserve, you must be WILLING to show up!

 I love baths.
 A hot soak with bubbles, candles and some soft music can be just the thing to soothe the soul.
 Being mum, it isn’t always possible to have a bath without the interruptions of children.
 If you have children who go to bed and sleep, that’s awesome, ‘us mums’ who didn’t succeed in that department praise you.
 However, those who have children who don’t sleep, need to find their quiet time, dare I say, probably even more so …

 I’ve known myself to get in the bath at 1.am and onwards … just to feel the soak of the water and relax from a hectic day.
-I find water relaxing, although, I’m not a lover of swimming.
+I find water relaxing, although, I’m not a lover of swimming I still like to chill in the pool, and my family does like to swim, so we got the best variable speed pool pump to keep our pool clean.
 I love stepping into the heat of the bath and just knowing that calmness surrounds me.
 I can’t use my laptop in the bath, I can’t run errands, I can’t be sorting the house out.
 It stops you from doing the tasks that can feel mundane and can relax your mind so that you can recharge and feel in control again.

 2. Go walking